dscountergo/Azure-Line-Controller/README.md

 #### How it works

 - Each simulated device exposes an OPC UA server with a set of telemetry and state nodes, as described in the [OPC UA Nodes](#opc-ua-nodes) section.
-- The simulator allows you to create, start, and manage virtual devices, which then interact with the Line-Controller system just like real hardware.
+- The simulator allows you to create, start, and manage virtual devices, which then interact with the LineAgent-Azure system just like real hardware.

 #### Installation & Usage